happyplan/happyplan/README.md

 > When Grunt.js uses Jekyll as a peon.

-Happy plan is a static website generator based on a bundle of amazing tools .
+Happy plan is a static website generator based on a bundle of amazing tools.
 It's just all about fun.

 ### What in it?